ua-datalab/QNLP/Project-Plan.md

 - Cyverse has resource allocations- so all big training done there.
 Example:

 # Meeting Notes
+## October 7 2024
+- Production side of QNLP project
+- Prepare production materials and project analysis
+- October 31st deadline for a QNLP product, in order to demonstrate capabilities
+- Status of code
+	- Working setup for English- used the GPT model
+ 	- spanish and english models without embeddings works, but poor performance
+  	- embeddings model stops at `model.fit()`
+- Options:
+	- Try functioning models with actual quantum hardware.
+ 		- Strong chances for English or Spanish
+   		-

 ## October 2nd 2024
 - Discussion of category theory
 	- Concepts: magma and "pregroups" (set theory)